ziapeltagames/lavender-hack/RULES.md

 ## Advantage/Disadvantage

 Some situations can result in a test roll having *advantage* or *disadvantage*.
-If a player has advantage on a test, they roll two d20s and take the higher result.
-If they have disadvantage, they roll two d20s and take the lower result.
+If a player has advantage on a test, they roll two dice and take the result they wish.
+If they have disadvantage, they roll two dice and the GM takes the result they wish.
+This frequently applies to tests, but could apply to any other rolls, such as damage or usage, as appropriate.

 ## Bonuses/Penalties

 There are certain situations where bonuses and penalties are applied to test roll.
 These are just additional modifiers added to the result.
 The main source of bonuses and penlties are attributes.
+No test roll may have a bonus higher than +5 for any reason.

+## Usage Dice

+These are taken from _Black Hack_, although 1-3 is a downgrade.
+These are used to track resources or items which can be damaged, like armor.
+The dice degrade from d12 / d10 / d8 / d6 / d4 each time 1-3 is rolled.

 # Character Creation

 * Roll 3d6 in order for Strength, Dexterity, Wisdom, Intelligence, Constitution, and Charisma.
+    * Note bonuses / penalties.
 * Roll or choose a background.
-* Choose one a class (Warrior, Thief, Cleric, Wizard).
+* Choose a class (Warrior, Thief, Cleric, Wizard).
+* Roll hit points.
-* Starting hit points use the class die plus constitution.
-Roll with advantage.
+    * Use the class die plus constitution.
+    * Roll with advantage.
+* Roll for starting gear.
+* Note class abilities.
+    * If cleric / wizard, roll for spells.

 ## Backgrounds and Connections

-Can use occupations from _Into the Odd_ page 36.
+Can use occupations from _Into the Odd_ page 36 or from _Dungeon Crawl Classics_ page 22.
 Then roll a connection (player to your left) from _Into the Odd_ page 37.

 # Classes

+May choose one of the four following classes.
+The prime attribute is used during the level up procedure.

 ## Warrior

 HP: d8
-Attribute: Strength
+Primary: Strength
 Armor: Any
 Weapons: Any

-Special: Counterattack, Mighty Deeds
+### Special Abilities

+Counterattack: If an opponent misses an attack against a warrior, they take damage equal to the warrior's level.

+Dealer of Death: May attack with disadvantage, if successful, roll additional d6 damage equal to warrior's level.

+Mighty Deeds: On complete success in melee, may also disarm, push, sunder, or grapple opponent.

+### Starting Equipment

+TBD.
+Use _Black Hack_ starting equipment.

+## Level Progression

+TBD.
+Use _B/X_ progression (levels, xp totals, titles).

 ## Thief

 HP: d6
-Attribute: Dexterity
+Primary: Dexterity
 Armor: Leather
 Weapon: Sword, Dagger, Bows

-Special: Backstab, Filching
+### Special Abilities

+Sneak attack: Automatically hit and double damage if enemy is unaware

+Roguish talents: Gain advantage when filching, moving silently, reading languages, climbing, or picking locks

+### Starting Equipment

+TBD.
+Use _Black Hack_ starting equipment.

+## Level Progression

+TBD.
+Use _B/X_ progression (levels, xp totals, titles).

+## Spellcasters

+After a full rest (two watches, see below), clerics and wizards may memorize a number of spells equal to their level.
+The spells memorized must be of a level equal to or less than their current level (a level two wizard can't memorize level three spells).

+Starting spellcasters know two random first level spells.
+At each level thereafter, they may learn one random spell of a level they are able to cast.

 ## Cleric

 HP: d6
-Attribute: Wisdom
+Primary: Wisdom
 Armor: Any
 Weapons: Blunt

-Special: Prayers, Turning
+### Special Abilities

+Prayers: Choose diety (_DCC_).
+Use _Black Hack_ prayers.
+No continual light or create food or water!

+Turning: Choose creature type (demons, devils, undead, elementals).
+May attempt to turn them as a special action during combat.

+* Critical: Creatures with total HD equal to 4 X Level are destroyed
+* Complete: Creatures with total HD equal to 2 X Level are destroyed
+* Partial: Creatures with total HD equal to 2 X Level flee
+* Fumble: Creatures heal all damage and focus all attacks on cleric

+### Starting Equipment

+TBD.
+Use _Black Hack_ starting equipment.

+## Level Progression

+TBD.
+Use _B/X_ progression (levels, xp totals, titles).

 ## Wizard

 HP: d4
-Attribute: Intelligence
+Primary: Intelligence
 Armor: None
 Weapons: Staff, Torch, Dagger

-Special: Familiar, Spells
+### Special Abilities

+Familiar: Roll for familiar using AD&D 1E or _Black Hack_.

+Spells: Use _Black Hack_ or B/X or AD&D 1E for spells.
+No continual light or create food or water!

+### Starting Equipment

+TBD.
+Use _Black Hack_ starting equipment.

+## Level Progression

+TBD.
+Use _B/X_ progression (levels, xp totals, titles).

 # Level Up Procedure

-* Roll 2d20 and compare to favored attribute.
-If higher, increase by one.
+* Roll d20 with advantage and compare to favored attribute.
+If higher, increase attribute by one.
-* Roll d20 for any other attribute.
-If higher, increase by one.
+* Choose any attribute, roll d20 and compare.
+If higher, increase attribute by one.
 * Roll a number of hit dice equal to new level.
 If higher than current hit points, use new amount.
+* Note any new class abilities.

 # Equipment

+Use _Knave_ prices for now - copper piece standard!

 ## Weapon Damage

-d4 Dagger, knife, dart, sling. d6 Short sword, staff, club, short bow. d8 Sword, mace, spear, polearm, axe, longbow, crossbow, pistol. d10 Greatsword, battle axe, lance, flail, musket, heavy crossbow.
+d4 Dagger, knife, dart, sling
+d6 Short sword, staff, club, short bow d8 Sword, mace, spear, polearm, axe, longbow, crossbow, pistol d10 Greatsword, battle axe, lance, flail, musket, heavy crossbow

+For various reasons, weapons can become less effective.
+In this case, lower the damage die as if it was a usage die (d8 to d6, d6 to d4, etc).

 ## Armor Usage

+Armor usage dice are used during combat, informing the players of how effective their armor is.

-dU4 Leather.
+dU4 Leather
-dU6 Studded leather, ring, scale. dU8 Chain, half-plate. dU10 Full plate with helmet.
+dU6 Studded leather, ring, scale dU8 Chain, half-plate dU10 Full plate with helmet

 Note: A shield steps up the usage die once.

+## Resources

+dU6 Torches, spikes
+dU8 Arrows, oil, mule, rope

-# Encounter Procedure
+# Encounter

 * Check for range
 * Check for surprise

-May interact with culture.
-If so, check for reactions.

-## Reaction Procedure
+    * Dex checks, if passed, no surprise
+* Choose approach
+    * Communicate
+    * Combat
+        * Roll usage dice for armor at start of combat
+    * Flee
+        * Enemy may make free strikes as appropriate
+        * A chase ensues

+# Communicate

-If there is a mutual language, one player may make a Cha test.
-If there isn't a mutual language, roll with disadvantage.
-If the characters trade something of value to the other group, roll with advantage.
+One player may make a Cha test.
+If there isn't a mutually understandable language, roll with disadvantage.
+If the characters trade something of value to the other group or have leverage for some reason, roll with advantage.

 * Critical: Friendly
 * Complete: Talkative
 * Partial: Unsure
-* Failure: Unfriendly
+* Miss: Unfriendly
 * Fumble: Hostile

-# Combat Procedure
+# Combat

 Combat is divided up into rounds, which use the following procedure.
+Usage dice for armor is rolled at the start of combat.
+The value is the value of armor for the duration of the combat.
+Enemies do not roll for armor - they have fixed value listed in the stat block.

 * Declare Actions
     * Melee / Missile / Spell
 * Check Initiative
     * Dexterity Test
-    * If passed, go before enemy, otherwise go after
+    * If passed, character is quick, otherwise they are slow
-* Quick Characters Actions
+* Quick Actions
 * Enemy Actions
+    * Slow characters using missile or spells may be interrupted if damaged
-* Slow Characters Actions
+* Slow Actions
+* Morale Check
+    * Single Enemy: First hit, 1/2 hp lost, 3/4 hp lost
+    * Group: First casualty, 1/2 dead, 3/4 dead

 Actions are chosen from the list below.
 In general, movement is possible in addition to an action.
-This list of actions is not exhaustive - using items (potions, rings, scrolls, wands) and other special abilities may qualify.
+This list of actions is not exhaustive - using items (potions, rings, scrolls, wands) and other special abilities (turning) may qualify.
 If possible, actions should be made to fit the critical / complete / partial / fumble framework.

 ## Melee

-* Critical: Double damage and bypass armor
+* Critical: Double damage, bypass armor, and armor is degraded if possible
 * Complete: Bypass armor
-* Partial: Choose
+* Partial: Choose one
-   * Hit armor (subtract armor from damage roll)
+   * Absorbed (subtract opponent's armor from damage roll)
-   * Counterstrike (enemy inflicts damage)
+   * Armor check (armor usage)
    * Exposed position
-* Fumble: Weapon usage die
+* Fumble: Weapon effectiveness degrades one die

 ## Missile

-* Critical: Double damage and bypass armor
+* Critical: Double damage, bypass armor, and armor is degraded if possible
 * Complete: Bypass armor
-* Partial: Choose
+* Partial: Choose one
-   * Hit armor (subtract armor from damage roll)
+   * Absorbed (subtract opponent's armor from damage roll)
    * Ammo check (ammunition usage)
    * Exposed position
-* Fumble: Weapon usage die
+* Fumble: Weapon effectiveness degrades one die

 ## Spell